Year of foundation

 Its members wear a white serge habit with red wristbands, sash and hood.

-The statue of “El Santísimo Cristo de la Paciencia” is a crucified Jesus that replaces the regular one, made by Gregorio Fernández, in the procession.
+The statue of “El Santísimo Cristo de la Paciencia” is a crucified Jesus that replaces in the procession the regular one, made by Gregorio Fernández.